Savannah Restaurants

 From the folksy artwork to the sweet splashes of pastels to the banners hanging from the ceiling, this corner bakery evokes a spirit of days gone by.
 A great place to start your day with a cup of coffee and a pastry, Back in the Day also serves fresh and yummy lunch selections that includes a good variety of both meaty and vegetarian sandwiches.
 A trip to this cheerful café will undoubtedly remind you, as the slogan goes, to "Slow down and taste the sweet life."

 The first farm-to-table restaurant in Savannah, Cha Bella continues to serve only dishes made with the finest local ingredients, so even if you've been here recently, there may be some surprises.
+With no walk-in refrigerator, all ingredients must be used within three days of delivery, so the menu is guaranteed to be fresh.
 The decor is contemporary and comfortable, but the real dining experience is found outside on the patio during the spring and fall.
-A seared local red snapper with vegetables and pearl couscous is definitely a highlight.
+This is also a great spot for a cocktail or dessert.

 912-790–7888